What are some of the best yoga poses to help with lower back pain?

 Steps for Downward-Facing Dog Pose

-One can begin Downward-Facing Dog Pose on all fours in the tabletop position, but with hands in front of the shoulders with your fingers spread out.
+• One can begin a Downward-Facing Dog Pose on all fours in the tabletop position, but with hands in front of the shoulders with your fingers spread out.

-Breathe out as you lower your heels to the ground and straighten your knees.
-Essentially, you want to form an in upturned “V” from your wrists to heels.
+• Breathe out as you lower your heels and straighten your knees.
+From your wrists to your heels, you want to form an upturned “V.”

 The Plank Pose

-The plank is one of the best exercises for toning your whole core muscle group.
+The plank is one of the best exercises for toning your core muscle group.

 Steps for The Plank Pose

-Rotate your forearms so that the side those lineups with your pinky finger are against the floor.
-You should now have only your forearms, elbows, and feet touching the floor.
+• Rotate your forearms so the side that lines up with your pinky finger is against the floor.
+Only your forearms, elbows, and feet should now touch the floor.

-You want slam to a straight line connecting your head and heels, but with the buttocks a little raised.
+• You want to slam to a straight line connecting your head and heels but with the buttocks a little raised.